Boss Club Foundation aims to inspire confidence and ignite creativity in students through the pursuit of entrepreneurship.

 Here is a highlight video as well as some of the feedback from students and parents:

 Based on the success of the 2019 pilot, Boss Club Foundation filed its 501(c)(3) application and began fundraising to sponsor students for 2020 programs both in Waco and Dallas, Texas.

 Grubbs and Gasmire made Boss Club and Boss Club Foundation their full-time pursuits and recruited Britany Bleistein to be the Foundation's third Director.

 Boss Club Foundation's goal is to provide access to entrepreneurial education across Texas in the short term, and eventually the entire country.
-Through partnering with amazing individual donors, other foundations, and corporate sponsors, the summer entrepreneurship programs are available to students at no cost.
+Through partnering with amazing individual donors, other foundations, and corporate sponsors, the summer entrepreneurship programs are available to many students at no cost through financial scholarship.

 Together we are striving to equip the next generation with the grit, adaptability, financial literacy and stewardship, and creativity that uniquely comes from pursuing entrepreneurship.